-For both years, emissions estimated by Method 1 (PoMELO) were significantly higher than emissions estimated by Method 2 (Manual 015), however, as the rates used under Method 1 (PoMELO) are direct measurements of Canadian Natural sites, Highwood concludes these rates and the resultant calculations are a more accurate representation of emissions at the sites in the scope of the Lloydminster Alt-FEMP.
+For both years, emissions estimated by method 1 using PoMELO were significantly higher than emissions estimated by Method 2 (Manual 015), however, as the rates used under Method 1 (PoMELO) are direct measurements of Canadian Natural sites, Highwood concluded these rates, and the resultant calculations are a more accurate representation of emissions at the sites in the scope of the SE AB Alt-FEMP.
 One remaining source of uncertainty to be aware of is that PoMELO site-wide fugitive emission rates are estimated by subtracting known, scheduled routine emissions from site-level measurements, therefore, if there is an unexpected variation in routine emissions, this unexpected variation will directly impact fugitive emissions estimates.

-It is also important to highlight the significant difference observed between emissions calculated using PoMELO rates from 2021 to 2022.
-2021 PoMELO emissions are almost two times higher than those in 2022, even with a similar number of leaks being reported.
-The main cause of this divergence can be explained as an update in the quantification algorithm used by PoMELO which happened from 2021 to 2022.
-This update considerably increased the confidence in emission rates reported.
+It is also important to highlight the significant difference observed between emissions calculated using PoMELO rates from 2021 to 2022, being 2021 emissions almost five times higher than 2022.
+The main cause of this divergence can be explained as combination of two factors.
+First, nearly 4 times as many leaks were discovered and repaired in 2021 as in 2022, and since annual emissions estimation is based on recorded leaks this will have significantly impacted the results.
+Second, an update in the quantification algorithm of PoMELO happened from 2021 to 2022, which considerably increased the confidence in emission rates reported.

-While keeping assumptions in mind is important, the provided results in Table 7 to Table 10 communicate effectiveness of the Lloydminster Alt-FEMP with regards to emissions reductions.
+While keeping assumptions in mind is important, the provided results in Table 8 to Table 11 communicate effectiveness of the SE AB Alt-FEMP with regards to emissions reductions.

-3.3.2 LDAR-Sim I Modelled Emissions Reductions
+3.3.2 LDAR-Sim Modelled Emissions Reductions

 To expand on the calculations carried out in Section 3.3.1, simulation modelling with LDAR-Sim was also conducted to model performance of the Alt-FEMP against FEMP OGI inspections should the trends observed thus far in the pilot program continue.
-The simulation modelling used Canadian Natural leak rates

-(Figure 4) and replicated Alt-FEMP and FEMP work practices (biannual screenings of all sites or annual to triannual OGI surveys of all sites, respectively).
+The simulation modelling used Canadian Natural leak rates (Figure 4) and replicated Alt-FEMP and FEMP work practices (triannual or biannual screenings of all sites or triannual or annual OGI surveys of all sites, respectively).